Intern programme

 Vacancy announcements

-Eligibility Criteria for Internship
+The Eligibility Criteria for Internship

 - Applications are limited to nationals of NATO member States.
 Applicants from NATO Partner countries and others may be considered on a case-by-case basis.

 - Candidate must be a current student or a graduate of a university or other higher education programme.
-No specific background is required, and both natural or social science majors are encouraged to apply.
+No specific background is required, and both natural and social science majors are encouraged to apply.

-- NATO Security Clearance is desirable, but not required.
+- NATO Security Clearance is desirable but not required.

 - The official working language of the JCBRN Defence COE is English.
 Therefore, proficiency in English (CEFR C1) is required.